UNdot33K/LLM_TRAINING/README.md

 returns' applies to them as they continue to grow in size and resource demands, the improvements in their performance may not follow the same curve.
 Specialized Language Models (SLMs) can be more efficient if the aim is specific tasks.

-The provided text demostrates an idea in progress, for the training of Large Language Models.
+The provided text demostrates an idea in progress, for the training of Large Language Models (LLMs).

 V2: